evmts/tevm-monorepo/docs/getting-started/why.md

 Evmts converts all ABIs into human readable form using abitype.
 No more trying to visually parse an ABI.

-## No build step
+## No build step interrupting flow state

 For those building full stack applications you will get editor support and typesafety in your typescript code without needing to remember to seperately build the contracts first for a TRPC like experience.
+When your solidity code changes your TypeScript langauge server will update right away without a manual build step.

 ## Modular design

 Evmts is originally built to provide the optimal dev experience for the [@evmts/core](../future-plans.md) library that will include forge scripting and optimistic VM execution in the browser.
 It is modularly built however to be a industry standard build tool that interops with all other tooling including [ethers](todo.link), [wagmi](https://wagmi.sh), [web3.js](todo.link) and more.
 If you are writing TypeScript code that interops with a blockchain you likely will benifit from utilizing Evmts imports in your workflow

-## Future clientside vm

-There are future plans for a clientside vm with optimistic execution, forge scripts, and easy to spin up state channels.
-This library while modular is intended to enable the ultimate dev for that library.
-Expected alpha release for EVMtsVM is Q4 2023.

 ## Just try it